2025 ENDANGERED LATINX LANDMARKS

 "Nominating the Elgin Mexican Cemetery is recognizing the cultural and historical significance of an important place that helps define a community's identity. (...) we retain a connection to the individuals that played an important place in the history of the Mexican American community in Elgin."

-— Juan J Gonzalez, President, Elgin Latin Cemetery Association
+— Juan J Gonzalez, President, Elgin Mexican Cemetery Association